Skip to Content

 Painted Ladies in Alamo Square

-Known as “postcard row” and “seven sisters”, this idyllic collection of adjoining houses were just a handful of thousands built during the California Gold Rush as a sign of wealth in the city.
+San Francisco’s Painted Ladies are a row of 7 brightly painted Victorian houses on the edge of Alamo Square.
+Known as “postcard row” or “seven sisters”, this idyllic collection of adjoining houses are among thousands built during the California Gold Rush as a sign of wealth in the city.

 Marshall's Beach near Golden Gate Bridge is with Pacific Ocean in distance walking along beaches is one of the most underrated free things to do in San Francisco CA